Frankston line: Level Crossing Removals

 The Level Crossing Removal Project has announced the removal of all 23 remaining level crossings on the Frankston line, to be completed in stages from 2016 to 2029.
 Different removal packages have been announced in 2014, 2018, and 2022 to coincide with different state elections and to be delivered in stages up until 2029.
 All of the various removals have involved the rail under or rail over methods, with some crossing closures also undertaken by the Project.
 At the conclusion of the project, all level crossings between the city and Frankston station will be full grade operated through a variety of methods.

-Return to City Loop
+Connection to Craigieburn line and City Loop reconfiguration

-When the new cross-city rail corridor being built by the Metro Tunnel opens in 2025 there will be a reorganisation of the Melbourne rail network.
-The Victorian Department of Transport and Planning plans to return the Frankston line to the City Loop, with dedicated use of the Caulfield group tunnel track.
-This will mean Frankston line trains will no longer through-run with Werribee and Williamstown line trains, and will again stop at City Loop stations Flagstaff, Melbourne Central and Parliament.
-Werribee and Williamstown services would instead continue onto the Sandringham line.

-Stage 4 of the Network Development Plan – Metropolitan Rail proposed that the Craigieburn and Frankston lines be joined via a reconfigured City Loop sometime in the 2030s.
+Stage 4 of the Network Development Plan – Metropolitan Rail outlines a longer‑term proposal in which the Craigieburn and Frankston lines would be joined through a reconfigured City Loop during the 2030s.
+Under this concept, services linking the two corridors would operate exclusively through the City Loop and would not pass through Flinders Street or Southern Cross.
+This forms part of a broader strategy to create dedicated end‑to‑end line pairings and reduce reliance on surface platforms in the central city.
+The timeframe for implementing this stage has not yet been confirmed.